 - 1 Tablespoon Poppy Seeds for decoration

-- Begin by making the cupcakes.
+Begin by making the cupcakes.
 Place the cupcake liners in the cupcake pan and set it aside.
-Preheat the oven to 350 degrees Fahrenheit, and mix together all of the dry ingredients in a small bowl, except the poppy seeds.
+Preheat the oven to 350 degrees Fahrenheit, and mix together all of the dry ingredients EXCEPT the sugar in a small bowl, except the poppy seeds.
 Set it aside.
 In another small bowl, mix together the sour cream, milk, vanilla extract, and lemon juice, and set that bowl aside as well.
 In a large bowl, cream together the butter and the sugar, then add the eggs, one at a time, mixing well between additions.
 Add the grated lemon zest and then alternate between adding the flour mixture and the lemon juice mixture until they're all completely combined.
 Stir in the poppy seeds.
 Evenly distribute the batter between the cupcake liners.
 Place the cupcake pan in the oven and bake for 30-35 minutes or until a toothpick inserted into the cupcakes comes out clean.

 - While the cupcakes are baking, you can prepare the lemon curd.
 Whisk together the sugar, egg, egg yolk, butter, lemon juice, and lemon zest in the top of a double boiler until combined, (make sure the top of the double boiler isn't actually touching the boiling water, it should hover just above it).
 Allow the lemon curd to cook for fifteen minutes, stirring every 3 minutes or so, until it thickens.
 Then remove it from the heat, scoop the lemon curd into a separate bowl, and set it aside to cool.